What Is Common Stock?

 They add the stock to the customers’ account, quoting its real-time market value for reference.

-Alternatives to Common Stock
+Alternatives to Common Stocks

 Buying individual common stocks directly from companies listed on public exchanges is not the only option available to investors.
 Here are a few alternatives: